 - Salted and Hung is an Australian restaurant designed around a minimal waste philosophy.

 Artichoke serves the “least authentic” Middle Eastern food in Singapore.
 The food is delicious, fun, and creative — inspired by middle eastern cuisine but doesn’t follow tradition.

 What Is There To Do And See In Singapore?

 Singapore has many attractions and activities you won’t want to miss.

-Singapore is home to a hodgepodge of many different cultures.
+Singapore is a melting pot of many different cultures.
 It is very welcoming to tourists and has a large expat community that continues to grow.
 With this large mixture, it’s easy to find a place in Singapore where you’ll fit in.

 You’ll need to have permanent residence in Singapore for at least two years before you apply for Singaporean citizenship.
-Singaporean citizenship comes with the passport, which was ranked #8 on the Nomad Passport Index with a Nomad Passport Score of 112.
+Singaporean citizenship comes with the passport, which is one of the strongest passports in the world.